zaid638/HA-Data-Pipeline-Project-1/README.md

 ## 🔄 Data Flow<br/><br/>

-1. Backup files are transferred from Azure to GCP.
+1. Backup files are transferred from Azure blob storage to GCP bucket.
 2. GCP processes and stores the database restoration files.
 3. Restoration files are used to restore the database on SQL Server.
+4. Relevant tables are updated in Bigquery.
-4. Log data is generated during:
+5. Log data is generated during:
 	- Cloud transfer and processing (GCP)
 	- Database restoration phase
+ 	- Table update in Bigquery
-5. Email alerts are triggered for:
+6. Email alerts are triggered for:
 	- Pipeline failures
 	- Restoration errors<br/><br/>